justinhelmer/gh-release-manager/README.md

 _{string}_ The path to a module that runs custom `build` operations _before_ running the build operations included by `GRM`.
 The module should return `false` to prevent the remaining `build` operations from running, without throwing an error or stopping the pipeline.

-Alternatively, a [Bluebird](http://bluebirdjs.com/docs/api-reference.html) promise can be returned that also can be fulfilled with the boolean value `false` to prevent the remaining build operations from running.
+Alternatively, a promise can be returned that when fulfilled with the boolean value `false` will prevent the remaining build operations from running.

+> Can use [vinyl-tasks](https://github.com/justinhelmer/vinyl-tasks) for running streaming (i.e. `Gulp`) operations easily.

 **used by:** [_build_](#grm-build1), [_release_](#grm-release1)